AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 1. Installing dependencies

-The `AxiSEM3D` solver is developed on top of several modern numerical packages including:
+The `AxiSEM3D` solver is developed on top of the following modern numerical libraries:

 Name|Role|Minimum version|Note
 --- | --- | ---|---